-National Objective: Benefit to low- and moderate-income persons [24 CFR 270.208(b)(1)-(4); 24 CFR 570.483(a)], Elimination of Slum and Blight [24 CFR 570.483(d)], and/or Urgent Need [24 CFR 570.208(c)].
+National Objective: Benefit to low- and moderate-income persons [24 CFR 270.208(b)(1)-(4)

-Start Date: The RISE WV Economic Development Program will begin accepting project proposals in the second quarter of 2018.
+Start Date: The RISE WV Economic Development Program will begin accepting project applications in the first quarter of 2021.

-End Date: The RISE WV Economic Development Program will end upon the expenditure of all funds allocated for this program or within six years after the execution of the grant agreement with HUD.
+End Date: The RISE WV Economic Development Program will end upon the expenditure of all funds allocated for this program or within six years after the execution of the grant agreement with HUD, not to extend past March 15th, 2024.